By Holly Reisem Hanna

 Enjoy the Simple Things in Life.

 Being a home-based blogger, there are days that I just feel trapped and isolated.
 When I start feeling this way I know it’s time to get outdoors.
-Whether it’s sipping some coffee on my deck, playing in the sandbox with my daughter, or going for walk being out in the fresh air always makes me feel refreshed and renewed.
+Whether it’s sipping some coffee on my deck, playing in the sandbox with my daughter, or going for a walk.
+Being out in the fresh air always makes me feel refreshed and renewed.

 Take Care of Yourself.